 - Where do you think the bubbles came from?
 (EXPLANATION)

-FUN BAKING SODA AND VINEGAR EXPERIMENT FOR ST PATRICK’S DAY!
+FUN FIZZING MINI POTS FOR ST PATRICK’S DAY!